docker-scripts-archived/freedombox/README.md

   - Add the domain of freedombox to `wsproxy`: `ds wsproxy add`

-  - If the domain is a real one, tell `wsproxy` to get a free letsencrypt.org SSL certificate for it: `ds wsproxy ssl-cert`

-  - If the domain is not a real one, add to `/etc/hosts` the line:
+  - Add to `/etc/hosts` the line: `127.0.0.1 fbdev.example.org`
-    `127.0.0.1 freedombox.example.org`

-  - Now you can access the website at: https://freedombox.example.org
+  - Now you can access the website at: https://fbdev.example.org

+  - You also need to make a `ds restart` in order for it to work normally.

 ## Maintenance

     ```
-    ds stop
-    ds start
+    ds restart
     ds shell
     ds help

-    # To-Do
-    ds backup
-    ds restore
-    ds remake
+    ds setup

-    ds update
+    ds setup install
-    ds upgrade
+    ds inject install-dependencies.sh
     ```